PPE Regulations

 Manufacturers as well as distributors, legislators and end users require conformity to those standards applicable to their particular product, industry or end use and it is of the utmost importance for end users that they only specify and purchase equipment which conforms to their particular end use.

-Specifiers are advised to consult the Personal Protective Equipment at Work Regulations 1992 before purchasing any PPE.
+Specifiers are advised to consult the Safety, Health and Welfare at Work (General Application) Regulations 2007 before purchasing any PPE.